vaibhav-karnwal/react-tutorial-by-me/README.md

 >* React is declarative means we just have to tell react what we want and react with its react dom libarary will build the actual UI.
 >* React handles efficiently updating and rendering the right component in the application whenever the data changes.
 >* DOM updates are handles gracefully in react.

+>
+## Why we used React?
+>React is Fast.
+Why is React Fas because React Use Virtual DOM.
+Virtual DOM update only required list.
+Real DOM update Complete List.

 ## Create-react-app